futrime/lip/docs/en/tooth_json_file_reference.md

 Generally, tooth path should be in the form of a lowercased URL without protocol prefix (e.g. github.com/liteldev/liteloaderbds).

 Only lowercase letters, digits, dashes, underlines, dots and slashes [a-z0-9-_./] are allowed.
+Uppercase letters will be converted to lowercase before parsing.

 ### Examples